Franky 1.0.2

 : Object of type franky.CartesianState

-, which contains the end-effector pose and velocity obtained from franka::RobotState::O_T_EE and franka::RobotState::O_dP_EE_c.current_joint_position
+, which contains the end-effector pose and velocity obtained from franka::RobotState::O_T_EE and franka::RobotState::O_dP_EE_c.current_joint_state

 : Object of type franky.JointState

-, which contains the joint positions and velocities obtained from franka::RobotState::q and franka::RobotState::dq.Franky defines a number of different motion types.
-In python, you can use them as follows:
+, which contains the joint positions and velocities obtained from franka::RobotState::q and franka::RobotState::dq.For a full list of state-related features, check the Robot and Model sections of the documentation.

 Every motion and waypoint type allows to adapt the dynamics (velocity, acceleration and jerk) by setting the respective relative_dynamics_factor